egenerse/master-thesis/content/apollon_reengineering.typ

 === Capacitor-Based Mobile Integration

-#align(left)[
-  #text(size: 10pt)[Belemir Kürün]
-]

-To resolve these issues, we introduced *Capacitor* #footnote[https://capacitorjs.com] as a solution for cross-platform mobile development.
+To resolve these issues, we introduced Capacitor #footnote[https://capacitorjs.com] as a solution for cross-platform mobile development.
 Capacitor is a runtime that allows modern web applications, including React apps, to be bundled and deployed as native applications for both iOS and Android.
 Unlike previous attempts at native apps, this approach allowed us to maintain a single shared codebase for the web, iOS, and Android platforms, drastically reducing the maintenance overhead.

 Using Capacitor, we wrapped the Apollon Standalone Webapp and deployed it to both the Apple App Store and Google Play Store.
 Capacitor acts as a bridge between the web and native environments, enabling direct access to native APIs while preserving the core modeling functionalities implemented in React.
 This approach ensured consistent behavior across platforms and eliminated the need for fragmented implementations.